Vanilla in Perfume: Ultimate Guide – Best Affordable Clones & Dupes Under $60

 Cozy layering hack

 Layer lightly over #1 Eclaire or a plain vanilla lotion — it amps the creaminess and makes the cherry feel even more gourmet.
-Or add a drop of rose oil for extra Lost Cherry realism.
+Or add a drop of rose oil for extra Lost Cherry realism (if you’re wondering which rose profile — Turkish jammy, Bulgarian velvety, or Taif spicy — gives the most authentic cherry-rose depth, check my full deep-dive: Ultimate Rose Perfume Guide).

 Verdict: The king of cherry-vanilla clones.
 If Tom Ford Lost Cherry is on your wishlist, grab Amber Oud Rouge instead — same addictive vibe, triple the performance, fraction of the cost.